 And it’s even awesome to use at the beach when needing a safe (relatively sand-free) spot for your baby to nap or rest.

-Most people don’t consider the uses of a pack and play beyond a spot to sleep.
+Most people don’t consider the what a Pack and Play is used for beyond a spot to sleep.

 What Is Independent Playtime?